alexdjones17/connectFourProject/README.md

 # Connect Four Machine Learning Project

-Alexander Jones
+## Alexander Jones
-Governor's School for Science and Technology
-2023-2024

-Mr. Jason Dudash
+## Jason Dudash
-Nvidia

-This is a machine learning algorithm that learns how to play Connect Four.
+This is will (hopefully) be a machine learning algorithm that learns how to play Connect Four.